How do we know you aren’t making up all these stats about numbers of flights and people affected?

 Not all businesses agree, especially those under the flight path.
 Business travel is likely to fall with the increase in online communications.
 Business travellers from most countries beyond Europe will still not be able to fly direct.
 The Freeport is not mentioned in the planning application and does not depend on a bigger airport.
 And if we let climate change rip this will damage the economy far more than coronavirus has.

 We should make it easier for people to enjoy a holiday in the sun

 No-one begrudges hard-working people a holiday.
 But 15% of UK passengers take 70% of flights – and since in any given year less than half of us fly at all that’s 6% of the population.
 Air travel does not pay a fair share of its costs.
-It pays not tax on fuel and no VAT on tickets.
+It pays no tax on fuel and no VAT on tickets.
 Air Passenger Duty is the only tax it does pay, and that doesn’t reflect the environmental and social costs of different journeys.

 People will just fly from somewhere else

-The airport’s ‘leakage analysis says only 58% of local people will still fly if they have to go elsewhere.
+The airport’s ‘leakage analysis’ says only 58% of local people will still fly if they have to go elsewhere.
 Expanding the airport is about driving up demand for flying.
 The Committee on Climate Change has said aviation must be restrained if we are to hit our carbon reduction targets.
-We can’t do this if, in the absence of government leadership on the issue, local authorities all over the country permit airports to expand.
+We can’t do this if, in the absence of government leadership on the issue, local authorities all over the country continue to permit airports to expand.